plmcdowe/Cisco-and-Bash/README.md

 ## [ 1 ] **Intro:**
 IOS.sh has been available in Cisco since IOS 12.
 It is a shell environment that allows many familiar Bash/Shell commands, plus standard Cisco commands.
-IOS.sh can be enabled epehmerally with: `terminal shell` from privileged exec.
+IOS.sh can be enabled ephemerally with: `terminal shell` from privileged exec.
-Or, it can be configured as a permenant feature with:
+Or, it can be configured as a permanent feature with:
 ```
 conf t
 shell processing full